MaxLaumeister/bitlisten/README.md

 ### License ###

-If you distribute this project in part or in full, please attribute with a link to either [the GitHub page](https://github.com/MaxLaumeister/Listen-To-Bitcoin) or to [ListenToBitcoin.com](http://listentobitcoin.com/).
+If you distribute this project in part or in full, please attribute with a link to [the GitHub page](https://github.com/MaxLaumeister/Listen-To-Bitcoin).
 This software is available under The MIT License, reproduced below.

 Copyright (c) 2013 Maximillian Laumeister